Menu

 Log in

-During this one-day annual event, Master Gardeners and other gardening enthusiasts show off their extraordinary gardens.
-This is a family friendly event with gardening resources and activities for children and adults.
-The tour will delight your senses, stimulate your curiosity, and inspire new ideas as you venture through seven gardens in the Metro Area.
+During this one-day event, Master Gardeners and other gardening enthusiasts show off their extraordinary gardens.
+The tour will delight your senses, stimulate your curiosity, and inspire new garden ideas as you venture through several gardens on the West Side of Polk County.

 These home gardens reveal a variety of backyard spaces with patios, garden paths, garden features, perennial beds, water gardens, pollinator gardens and bountiful vegetable spaces.
 Shade or sun - inspiration abounds, all with the addition of a few native plantings and other alternative spaces.